KeyCoach/keycoach/README.md

 ## Deployment

 This project is deployed to AWS Amplify.
-The deployment is triggered by pushing to the `main` branch, so avoid pushing too much to keep costs down.
-Use the `dev` branch instead.
+The deployment is triggered by pushing to the `production` branch, so make a pull request and merge it to `production` when you're ready to deploy.